edulis8/block-and-frame/README.md

-# block-and-frame
+# Spreadout
-Meals and traveling and sharing
+App building a community of travelers through the love of food and travel.

 ## Team